 where $\a=\frac{\pi}{L}$.

 To compute the K-complexity of $\cO_L$ starting from its auto-correlation function, we first need to determine the Lanczos coefficients $a_n$ and $b_n$.
-This is done using the method outlined in \cite{Dymarsky:2019elm}, where the problem of computing the Lanczos coefficients is mapped to an open Toda chain which we have reviewed in Appendix \ref{Todasec}.
-The resulting differential equation, written in terms of Toda's tau function $\tau_n$, is solved subsequently using the Hirota's bilinear technique.
-Below we state the result for $\tau_n$ obtained by solving eq.\eqref{Toda}, and utilize the solution to compute the Lanczos coefficients $a_n$'s and $b_n$'s through the relations given in eq.\eqref{anbntoda}.
+This is done using the method outlined in \cite{Dymarsky:2019elm}, where the problem of computing the Lanczos coefficients is mapped to an open Toda chain (see Appendix \ref{Todasec} for a review).
+The resulting differential equation, written in terms of Toda's tau function $\tau_n$, is solved subsequently using Hirota's bilinear technique.
+Below we will state the result for $\tau_n$ obtained by solving eq.\eqref{Toda}, and utilize the solution to compute the Lanczos coefficients $b_n$ and $a_n$ through the relations given in eq.\eqref{bntoda} and eq.\eqref{antoda} .

 Interestingly enough, $2d$ CFTs with a large $c$, defined at finite temperature and on a compact space, are holographically dual to a theory of Einstein gravity on $AdS_3$ spacetimes that have two separate phases in the bulk.
 These two phases, namely the \emph{thermal $AdS_3$} phase and the \emph{$AdS_3$ black hole} phase, are separated by a first-order \emph{Hawking Page phase transition}.
 Although our $CFT_2$ is defined at zero temperature, the insertion of a heavy operator in the vacuum puts the theory in an excited state, with a critical value for the scaling dimension $h_H = \f{c}{24}$, corresponding to the Hawking-Page phase transition in the dual gravity theory on $AdS_3$.
 For operators with scaling dimension below the critical value $h_H<\f{c}{24}$, the corresponding states are dual to an \emph{$AdS_3$ geometry with a conical deficit}, and therefore have an \emph{area-law entanglement} structure.
-This behaviour can be diagnosed in the computation of the two-point function in a heavy eigenstate as oulined above.
+This behaviour can be diagnosed in the computation of the two-point function in a heavy eigenstate as outlined above.

 Let us get back to the computation of the Lanczos coefficients.
 For the case of effectively \emph{light} external states with conformal dimension below the critical value, we use \eqref{light-corr} to get,